Skip to content

 Cordoba is one of the magnificent cities in Spain that holds so much Spanish history within its borders.
 It happens to be home to the impressive religious structure that is the Great Mosque of Cordoba.

 This mosque dates back to the 8th century.
-It was and has been a significance to the strength of the Iberian city during the Muslim rule.
-You can even see the Moorish style influencing the architecture of the structure.
+It was and has been significant to the strength of the Iberian city during Muslim rule.
+The Moorish style influences the structure of the architecture.

-The highlights of the mosque are numerous.
-One of the impressive features is the hypostyle hall; a large prayer hall with many columns.
+The mosque’s highlights are numerous.
+One impressive feature is the hypostyle hall, a large prayer hall with many columns.
 The mihrab is also one of the popular features; it’s the focal point of prayer as it identifies the wall that faces Makkah.
-Right above it likes a superb dome that seem too lavish, given the gold that covers it.
+Above it is a superb dome that seems too lavish, given the gold covering it.

 2- Alhambra Palace – Granada